joes0451/ADev/ReadMe.txt

 		If you are letting Google Play handle your signing:
-		Fill in App Bundle Password realted items in config.properties, then use "Project->Generate Private Key" to generate a Keystore for use with App Bundles.
+		Fill in App Bundle Password realted items in config.properties, then use "Project->Generate Key Store" to generate a Keystore for use with App Bundles.
 		If the Password items are not in config.properties you can enter them in the password Dialog that will pop-up.